antonfirsov/docs/2018/08-Aug/desktop-api-analyzer/desktop-api-analyzer.md

 Below is an example of the report you're getting after running the tool for the popular Paint.NET application:

 ![Screenshot showing portability report](port-report.jpg)

+> In your report you might have a tab "Missing Assemblies".
+It means that the analyzer could not find the source assemblies that are referenced in your application.
+It is better to resolve those conflicts.
+Make sure you are not forgetting to add resources or remove obsolete references.

 ## Using the console-based version